EECi/home/_posts/2021-03-23-EventsWeek.md

 ## 25th March 2021

-*Start of the Data Centric Engineering seminar series* Co-organised by our very own Zack, they are launching Physics-informed Machine Learning (Φ-ML) Meets Engineering Seminar Series.
+*Start of the Data Centric Engineering seminar series*

+Co-organised by our very own Zack at the Turing Institute, Data-Centric Engineering are launching **Physics-informed Machine Learning (Φ-ML) Meets Engineering** Seminar Series.

 The Data-Centric Engineering programme is launching a new bi-monthly seminar series which aims to explore applications of Φ-ML to engineering practice. “Φ-ML” is an emerging subfield to overcome challenges with interpretability and data-inefficiency of black box ML methods for Engineering applications.
 In a nutshell, Φ-ML methods aim to integrate known physical understanding of a phenomenon into the ML-learning framework.